boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/grid.md

 This section allows you to format the grid row height, color, and font-size.

 ![Grid Row Height](/static/assets/cloud/visualizing-data/visualization-widgets/images/grid/grid-contentsetting.png)
 #### Foreground

 You can customize the font color.
-The default color of the font is `#000000.`
+The default color of the font is `#000000`.

 #### Background

 You can customize the background color.
-The default color of the background is `#ffffff.`
+The default color of the background is `#ffffff`.

 #### Alternative Foreground

 You can customize the font color of alternative rows.
-The default color of the alternative font is `#000000.` This property can be displayed by enabling the `Enable Alternative Row.`
+The default color of the alternative font is `#000000`.
+This property can be displayed by enabling the `Enable Alternative Row`.

 #### Alternative Background

 You can customize the background color of alternative rows.
-The default color of the alternative background is `#f7f7f7.` This property can be displayed by enabling the `Enable Alternative Row.`
+The default color of the alternative background is `#f7f7f7`.
+This property can be displayed by enabling the `Enable Alternative Row`.

 #### Row Height